 Every child participates in shared reading each day.

-Every child receives at least one guided reading session every week.
+Every child receives at least one guided reading session or Reading for Inference session every week.

 Targeted children receive individual 1-1 reading sessions at least once per week with a skilled adult.